theJYC/checkedin./misc/debuglog.md

 The list is organised in the order of priority.

-### HTML "type="time"" attribute does not work in Safari or Internet Explorer
+### "type="time"" and "type="date"" HTML attributes do not work in Safari or Internet Explorer

 This is [unfortunately the case](https://www.w3schools.com/html/tryit.asp?filename=tryhtml_input_time) and it would be futile for the author to try to find a hack around this issue.

+While it's not really an issue per sé (since the user can type in the date and time (vs. clicking on a more intuitive widget), this does make the UX of Safari users less than optimal.

 Feedback on how to make CheckedIn compatible with Safari and Internet Explorer would be much appreciated!

 ### The overdue indicator (red borders around profile card) is only date sensitive and not date *and* time sensitive